Kotaimen/stonemason/docs/pkg_tilecache.rst

 TileCache has no persistence and depends on a distributed cache.

-Currently there is only `memcached` cache.
+Currently there is only a `memcached` cache.
-The interface `TileCache` class can be used as a *null* cache.

 Exceptions
 ----------